UofTPsychProg-fall-2019/project-1-j-adema/README.md

 # Project 1

-## Please run the .py file from the coder in PsychoPy!
+## Please run the .py file from the coder in PsychoPy (version 3.2.4ish)!

 ## Introduction <br/>
 My experiment measures reaction time (RT) in a visual search task.
 Participants must search for a target in scene images.
 Critically, I am trying to see whether scene gist can be used to guide attention towards target locations and drive learning of the scene-target relationship.
 In order to demonstrate that scene gist truly plays a role in the observed effects, I will be comparing conditions based on preview type: intact, and phase-scrambled.
 Intact previews are identical to the search image (without the target).
 Phase-scrambled previews are search images that have been transformed using the Fast Fourier Transform, removing any gist information.
 Therefore, I expect search to be more efficient in intact preview trials, compared to in phase-scrambled trials, as shown by RT.